tomdu3/linux-news-app/README.md

 1. As a new user, I want to be able to register for an account on the "Books for Life" website so that I can log in with a username and password.

-2. As a registered user, I want to be able to edit my profile information, including my name, password, and profile picture.
+2. As a registered user, I want to be able to edit my profile information, including my password, and profile picture.

 3. As a registered user, I want the option to delete my user profile if I decide to leave the website.